Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 When you file a joint income tax return, the law makes both you and your spouse responsible for the entire tax liability.
 This is called joint and several liability.
 Joint and several liability applies not only to the tax liability you show on the return but also to any additional tax liability the IRS determines to be due, even if the additional tax is due to the income, deductions, or credits of your spouse or former spouse.
 You remain jointly and severally liable for taxes, and the IRS can still collect them from you, even if you later divorce and the divorce decree states that your former spouse will be solely responsible for the tax.

-If you believe that only your spouse or former spouse should be held responsible for all or part of the tax, you can request relief from the tax liability, plus related penalties and interest.
+If you believe, taking into account all the facts and circumstances, only your spouse or former spouse should be held responsible for all or part of the tax, you should request relief from the tax liability, including related penalties and interest.
 To request relief, you must file Form 8857.
-The IRS will use the information you provide on the form and any attachments to determine if you are eligible for relief.
-If the IRS needs additional information, you will be contacted.
+The IRS will use the information you provide on the form, and any attachments you submit, to determine if you are eligible for relief.
+The IRS will contact you if additional information is needed.

-Married people who did not file joint returns, but who live in community property states may also request relief.
+Married people who did not file joint returns, but who lived in community property states may request relief from liability for tax attributable to an item of community income.
 Community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
-See Community Property Laws later.
+See Community Property Laws, later.

 Note.